Peter Erős

+Biography

-Erős attended the Franz Liszt Academy of Music, where he studied composition with Zoltán Kodály, chamber music with Leó Weiner, and conducting with László Somogyi.
+Erős attended the Franz Liszt Academy of Music, where he studied composition with Zoltán Kodály, piano with Lajos Hernádi, chamber music with Leó Weiner, and conducting with László Somogyi.

 In 1956, during the Hungarian Revolution, he emigrated to The Netherlands.
-At age 27, he was named Associate Conductor of the Amsterdam Concertgebouw Orchestra, a post he held for five years.
+At age 27, he was named associate conductor of the Amsterdam Concertgebouw Orchestra, a post he held for five years.
 While in Amsterdam, he assisted Otto Klemperer in opera productions for the Holland Festival.
 In the summers of 1960 and 1961, he served as a coach and assisted Hans Knappertsbusch at the Bayreuth Festival, and in 1961 was assistant conductor to Ferenc Fricsay for the Salzburg Festival production of Mozart’s "Idomeneo".
 He continued to assist Fricsay both in Salzburg and in Berlin with the RIAS Symphony Orchestra and Deutsche Grammophon through 1964.
 In 1965, Erős came to the United States for the first time at the invitation of George Szell to work with him and the Cleveland Orchestra as a Kulas Foundation Fellow.

-His principal appointments were as Music Director and Conductor of the Malmö Symphony Orchestra (1966–69) in Sweden, the Australian Broadcasting Commission Orchestras (1967–69, Sydney and Melbourne; 1975–79, Perth), the San Diego Symphony and La Jolla Chamber Orchestra (1971–1980), and the Aalborg Symphony Orchestra (1982–89) in Denmark.
+His principal appointments were as music director and conductor of the Malmö Symphony Orchestra (1966–69) in Sweden, the Australian Broadcasting Commission Orchestras (1967–69, Sydney and Melbourne; 1975–79, Perth), the San Diego Symphony and La Jolla Chamber Orchestra (1971–1980), and the Aalborg Symphony Orchestra (1982–89) in Denmark.